A historic pub interior of national importance

 Listed Status: II282 Hayes Bridge Road

 Built in 1903 for Brains’ brewery, this city-centre pub, four minutes walk from Central Station, is the most spectacularly decorated of any in Wales and is famous for its ceramics by Craven Dunnill of Jackfield, Shropshire.
 The façade proclaims the Brains name and gives a foretaste of the riches within.
-Here the L-shaped counter on the left is one of fourteen remaining ceramic bar counters in the UK and the design, featuring grotesques, is one of three made by Craven Dunnill: There are also two original pictorial tiled panels, that in the public bar showing Cardiff Castle, and the one in the left-hand room depicting the Old Town Hall as it was in 1863.
+Here the L-shaped counter on the left is one of fourteen remaining ceramic bar counters in the UK and the design, featuring grotesques, is one of three made by Craven Dunnill: the others are at the Mountain Daisy, Sunderland, and the Gunmakers Arms Birmingham.
+The frieze is almost identical to that at the White Swan, Birmingham.
+There are also two original pictorial tiled panels, that in the public bar showing Cardiff Castle, and the one in the left-hand room depicting the Old Town Hall as it was in 1863.
 In the side entrance lobby is a rather crude, modern tiled painting of the Brains’ Brewery in about 1890.
 The impressive bar-backs remain in the public bar and in the lounge (to the right), but the counter in the latter is modern.
+In 1978 the pub was threatened by road widening but a vociferous campaign saved it and it reopened in 1986: the modern lobby panel of Brains’ brewery dates from that time.
+Popular as a gay pub in the evenings.

 The Golden Cross has the most spectacular pub interior in all of Wales.
 Built in 1903 with excellent S A Brain & Co.
 Ltd. lettering on its colourful faïence exterior, which gives you an indication of what to expect inside.
 In 1978 it was under threat of demolition for road widening but a campaign saved it and then Brains carried out a restoration, reopening the pub in 1986.
 On entering you will see some spectacular Craven Dunnill decorative tilework on the walls of the main public bar in various shades of brown and green on the dado and yellow and green above, topped off with a colourful floral pattern frieze above.
 The tiles also run up the side of the open staircase.
 The long L-shaped counter is one of only fourteen remaining ceramic bar counters left in the whole of the UK and features grotesques on the frontage and is the reason for its inclusion on the National Inventory.
 There is another equally impressive counter in Wales at the Waterloo, Newport.